rgamel/rgamel/README.md

 I'm Ryan.

 ## 🔭 I’m currently working on:
-- A Supply Chain Digital Twin application for a global client
+- Seed Production workflows for a global client

 ## 💪 Strengths:
 - Typescript